-Trip Introduction: Ghandruk Village Trekking 2023/24
+Introduction: Ghandruk Village Trek

 Ghandruk valley, Ghandruk is the most lively and interesting place to go trekking.
 Ghandruk hiking is part of the Ghorepani Poon Hill Trek, which is in the Annapurna Region of Nepal.
 It is also called "short trekking in Annapurna Region."
-Ghandruk town is located 2012 meters/6601 ft above sea level, and most of the people who live there are from the Gurung and other ethnic groups.
+Ghandruk town is located 2,012 meters /6,601 feet. above sea level, and most of the people who live there are from the Gurung and other ethnic groups.
 It has a great mix of lush vegetation because of its diverse geography, unbelievable landscapes and terrains, a close and spectacular view of the mountains, especially at sunrise and sunset, and stone-built towns with the same people who live there.
 The Ghandruk Trekking Package gives you the amazing feeling of being so close to nature, which is something that can't be bought.

 Ghandruk Trekking is a short, easy walk that is mostly made for families who want to make memories with their kids and for newlyweds on their honeymoon.
 Ghandruk trekking is good for old people, people who don't have much time, and people who have never been walking before.
 But anyone who really loves the outdoors can do this hike.
 This walk can be done at any time of the year.